locationtech/geowave/python/src/main/python/README.md

 The main difference between the two APIs is how the modules are laid out.
 The Python bindings use a simplified module structure to avoid bringing in all the unnecessary complexity of the Java packages that the Java variants belong to.

+#### gateway
+The `gateway` module includes a singleton object of type GatewayConfiguration called `gateway_config` that manages the connection to the Py4J Java Gateway.
+By default it connects to a gateway on the local machine; the `PYGW_GATEWAY_ADDRESS` and `PYGW_GATEWAY_PORT` environment variables point it at a gateway elsewhere.
+An existing gateway that has GeoWave on its classpath (such as one from PySpark) can be supplied by calling `gateway_config.set_gateway(<gateway>)` before importing any other `pygw` classes.

+NOTE: the GatewayConfiguration has an `init()` method.
+This is INTENTIONALLY not an `__init__` method.
+Initialization is attempted when the `config` module is imported.

 #### config
-The `config` module includes a singleton object of type GeoWaveConfiguration called `gw_config` that handles all communication between python and the Py4J Java Gateway.
-The module includes several shortcut objects to make accessing the gateway more convenient.
+The `config` module uses `gateway_config` to connect to the Py4J Java Gateway and includes several shortcut objects to make accessing the gateway more convenient.
 These include:
 - *`java_gateway`* Py4J Gateway Object
 - *`java_pkg`*: Shortcut for `java_gateway.jvm`.
 Can be used to construct JVM objects like `java_pkg.org.geotools.feature.simple.SimpleFeatureTypeBuilder()`
 - *`geowave_pkg`*: Similar to `java_pkg`, serves as a shortcut for `java_gateway.jvm.org.locationtech.geowave`.
 - *`reflection_util`*: Direct access to the Py4J reflection utility.

 These objects can be imported directly using `from pygw.config import <object_name>`.

-NOTE: the GeoWaveConfiguration has an `init()` method.
-This is INTENTIONALLY not an `__init__` method.
-Initialization is attempted when the configuration is imported.

 #### base
 The `base` module includes common classes that are used by other modules.
 This includes the base `GeoWaveObject` class that serves as a python wrapper for a java reference.
 It also includes a `type_conversions` submodule that can be used to convert Python types to Java types that are commonly used in GeoWave.